Why Use Milorganite for Golf and Athletic Fields

-The industry's favorite organic nitrogen fertilizer, Milorganite, helps everything from fairways to greens look their best.
+The industry's favorite slow-release nitrogen fertilizer, Milorganite, helps everything from fairways to greens look their best.

 Proven and Sustainable

 Milorganite is one of the nation's oldest recycled products and has received rave reviews from the professional turf industry for more than 90 years.
 Milorganite is the fertilizer superintendents trust for its consistent granular size and outstanding results.

 No matter how salt-sensitive your turf is, you can trust Milorganite.
 Since it contains virtually no chemical salts, there’s no need to worry about burning, even during drought conditions.

 |MURIATE OF POTASH